ecodina/hunter-wifi/README.md

 During 2020's summer I decided it would be interesting to have my Hunter Pro-C watering system connected to the Internet.
 After some research I found [Scott Shumate 2015's product](https://www.hackster.io/sshumate/hunter-sprinkler-wifi-remote-control-4ea918), but it is no longer on sale.
 Luckily, [Sebastien](https://github.com/seb821/OpenSprinkler-Firmware-Hunter) published the necessary Arduino code.
 I have adapted his code to make it easier to control the sprinkler system.

+It can control up to 48 zones and 4 programs.

+A quite extensive documentation is available inside the [docs](docs) folder.

 ## Compatible devices